darencard/museum-genomics/README.md

 ## Historical Growth of Major Natural History Museum Cryogenic Collections (2010-2019)

-Data on temporal patterns of cryogenic collection growth for five major natural history collecions between 2010 and 2019: American Museum of Natural History (AMNH), Louisiana State University Museum of Natural Science (LSUMZ), Harvard University Museum of Comparative Zoology (MCZ), University of New Mexico Museum of Southwest Biology (MSB) and University of California Museum of Vertebrate Zoology (MVZ).
+Data on temporal patterns of cryogenic collection growth for five major natural history collecions between 2010 and 2019: American Museum of Natural History (AMNH), Louisiana State University Museum of Natural Science (LSUMZ), Harvard University Museum of Comparative Zoology (MCZ), University of New Mexico Museum of Southwest Biology (MSB), and University of California Museum of Vertebrate Zoology (MVZ).

 Both annual and culumulative counts of cataloged records per collection are available in a [tab-delimited text file]().